 You May Not Leave Conditional Gifts

-Most people are forgiven for believing the lie of this matter, since Hollywood uses it as a convenient plot device for wacky comedy movies.
+Most people are forgiven for believing the lie of this matter since Hollywood uses it as a convenient plot device for wacky comedy movies.
 However, there are certainly limits to the kind of conditions you can put on a gift left in your last will.
-For example, the old hijinks-filled plot that a rascal grandson must marry in order to get his hands on a small fortune is completely illegal.
-It is not possible for you to leave money that is conditional on a recipient getting married.
+For example, the old hijinks-filled plot that a rascal grandson must marry to get his hands on a small fortune is completely illegal.
+You can’t leave money that is conditional on a recipient getting married.
 It is also illegal to leave gifts conditional on someone getting divorced or changing religion.

 You May Not Pass On Certain Properties

 There are certain kinds of property that you cannot leave to anyone in your will.
 For example, you cannot pass on any property held by you in joint tenancy.
 Upon your death, that property will become the sole property of the surviving party.
 You also cannot pass on the property you have transferred already to a living trust or the proceeds of a life insurance policy for which you have named a beneficiary.

 There are other kinds of money that you cannot pass on, as well.
 These include stocks and bonds held in beneficiary accounts and money that is held in a retirement or pension plan when you’ve already named a beneficiary with your account administrator before death.